9inefold/nine-fold-expressions/src/routes/(articles-custom)/death-by-erasure/+page.md

 }
 ```

-This doesn't work for reasons that will become obvious to me [later](#death-by-erasure).
+This doesn't work for reasons that would become obvious to me [later](#death-by-erasure).
 But at the time I decided to just ignore it and power through.

 Looking at the allowed uses, you can declare the following ``volatile``: